Search for a recipe

 Can I add food color to the sojji?

 We usually make sojji appam as a prasadam for sumangali prarthanai and hence skip food color.
-You can add little food color according to your choice but it might alter the appam color.
+You can add a little food color according to your choice but it might alter the appam color.

 Shelf life for Sojji Appam?